tasic-ua/asns-citizenship/README.md

 "from the country", and "to the country" and get the file with dates, citizenship and current org hanles.

+_Here must be description of NWI-10, getting list to exclustion and the result._

 With **get_address.py** I receive RL contact data from org handles (name, address, phone number, and email) by requests to _http://rdap.db.ripe.net/entity/_